ohusiev/spacer-hb-framework/README.md

 > **!!
 IMPORTANT: It is important to ensure the same coordinate system from the beginning !!**

-> **Workig directory set-up by default built in a simple way, i.e it is assumed to be a single project (i.e: single Case Study per root directory tree).**
+> **Working directory set-up by default built in a simple way, i.e it is assumed to be a single project (i.e: single Case Study per root directory tree).**

 #### Methodology & Structure
 This framework is implemented through a customized set of Python tools and methods, integrated within a Jupyter Notebook: